Preparing for Study Abroad

-2) Drop off the "Study Abroad Application Check List" that you get from your International Study Advisor in OIP to Fulton 360 for Dean Keeley to sign.
+2) Drop off the "Study Abroad Approval Form" that you get from your International Study Advisor in OIP to Fulton 360 for Dean Keeley to sign.
 The signed form can be picked up 24-48 hours later.
 This is a preliminary approval to apply for study abroad.
 (Don't leave this approval until the last minute!)

 3) Follow procedures for your desired program.
 You need to apply to your desired program through OIP and be aware of different deadlines.